Search Knowledge Base by Keyword

 Can I encrypt my emails?

-Yes, but you will need to use a third party addon or program to do so.
+Short Answer: Yes, but you will need to use a third party addon or program to do so.

-Please note that in all cases, to send someone else an encrypted message, they will need to share their public key with you. (ie., they must also be set up with an encryption key and be using a compatible client).
+In all cases, to send someone else an encrypted message, they will need to share their public key with you. (ie., they must also be set up with an encryption key and be using a compatible client).
 Otherwise, your only option is to digitally sign your messages.
 That will add credibility to your messages but will not encrypt them.

 Mailvelope – Our webmail interface works with Mailvelope which is an addon for your browser.
 Click here to visit Mailvelope.com to get started.
 Here’s their tutorial on how to get started: https://www.mailvelope.com/en/help One extra step is that you will need to add webmail.iljmail.com to the approved server list.
 When you first go to our webmail interface after installing Mailvelope, click the Mailvelope icon and choose “Authorize this domain”.
 When you are done, refresh the webmail interface and click to compose a new message.
 You should see the Mailvelope icon there for you to write an encrypted email if you choose.

 Thunderbird Email Client – Using the Thunderbird Email Client for encrypted emails means you will also need the Addon called Enigmail.
 Click here to see how Thunderbird desktop client can digitally sign and encrypt messages with the optional plugin.